ahmadjoya/ahmad-quno-challange-frontend/README.md

 2. `yarn install`
 3. `yarn dev`

-The `frontend` folder has been initialized with the default NextJS template for Typescript and with TailwindCSS.
+The `frontend` folder has been initialized with the default NextJS template for Typescript.
 Feel free to completely change this folder to what you prefer.

 If you want to use this setup, all you have to do is: